influxdata/telegraf/plugins/inputs/socket/README.md

 ## Configuration

 Each Socket input allows the binding address, and protocol to be set.
-Currently socket service input only support two line protocol formats of metric: influx and graphite.
+Currently socket service input only support line protocol formats of metric: influx and graphite.
 Each input allows to use data_format to choose which format of contents will be sent to this socket service.

 ## Parsing Metrics